tw-mosip/inji-openid4vp/kotlin/README.md

 - Takes an optional boolean to toggle the client validation.
 - Returns the validated Authorization request object.

-Note: Wallet can send the entire metadata, library will customize it as per authorization request client_id_scheme.
+**Note 1:** Wallet can send the entire metadata, library will customize it as per authorization request client_id_scheme.
 Eg - in case pre-registered, library modifies wallet metadata to be sent without request object signing info properties as specified in the specification.

+**Note 2:** Currently the library does not support limit disclosure for any format of VC.
+It will throw an error if the request contains `presentation_definition` or `presentation_definition_uri` with `input_descriptors` and `limit_disclosure` set to required.

 #### WalletMetadata Parameters